Suboxone Treatment in Long Island

 What Is Suboxone?

-Suboxone is a combination of two medications known as buprenorphine and naloxone.
-This substance can be taken either in pill form or in the form of a strip that dissolves under your tongue.
-Although you generally need a prescription to take this substance, it may be possible to legally obtain and use it without a doctor’s permission.
-However, you are strongly encouraged to consult with a medical professional prior to taking it.
+Suboxone is a combination of two medications known as buprenorphine/naloxone.
+This prescription drug is a drug approved by the Food and Drug Administration (FDA), which can be taken either in pill form or in the form of a strip that dissolves under your tongue.
+Although you generally need a prescription to take this substance, it may be possible to legally obtain and use it without a doctor’s permission or over the counter.
+However, you are strongly encouraged to consult with a medical professional or seek medical advice prior to taking it.

 Why Would Someone Take Suboxone?

-Suboxone is designed to minimize or reduce the high that you feel whenever you take heroin, painkillers or anything else that has opioids in them.
-It can also be used to help minimize the symptoms that a person might feel during an initial withdrawal phase.
+Suboxone is designed to minimize or reduce the high that you feel whenever you take heroin, painkillers, pain medication, or anything else that has opioids in it.
+It can also help minimize the symptoms a person might feel during an initial withdrawal phase.
 You will generally see relief for about 24 hours after taking this medication, and it will typically remain in your system for about a week.

 How Long Do You Need to Take Suboxone?